greatscottmagic/greatscottmagic.github.io/README.md

 ## Welcome to Great Scott Magic - Page under construction.
-Go to [my facebook page](www.facebook.com/scottchamberlainmagic) in the meantime
+Go to www.facebook.com/scottchamberlainmagic in the meantime

 You can use the [editor on GitHub](https://github.com/greatscottmagic/greatscottmagic.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.